 ~ Omar Khayyam / Translated by Edward FitzGerald

 The unreality of the second state seen from the third state may be compared to the memory of a dream.
 The dream feels unreal when we are in the second state in the same way the world feels unreal from the point of view of the third state.
 Really only the first conscious shock—self-remembering, being present, divided attention—has the power to bring us to the unreality of life.
 But we need to work on other lines as well.
 Change of attitude, right thinking, and work on stopping identification and imagination all lay the groundwork for the possibility of sacrificing our mechanicality.
 But before we can give up mechanicality, we first have to observe it and try to stop it; and before we can exchange it for something higher, we have to be able to see our lives and, to some extent, the world from the point of view of our work on conscious evolution.
-In other words we need to see our lives as material for inner work.
-Eventually, when the higher emotional center works, these lines of efforts join, but at first they must be worked on separately.
+We need to begin to see our lives as material for inner work.
+Eventually, when the higher emotional center works, these lines of effort join, but at first they must be worked on separately.
 It is this inability to combine different lines of effort that gives a man number four the feeling that he is working in the dark.

 I once said that they must sacrifice ‘faith,’ ‘tranquility,’ ‘health.’
 They understand this literally.
 But then the point is that they have not got either faith, or tranquility, or health.
 All these words must be taken in quotation marks. ~ G. I. Gurdjieff

 What does it mean to sacrifice health?
 To me it means giving up fear and worry about the instinctive center.
 We don’t stop taking care of our needs, but we do need to admit to ourselves that ill health is a part of the human condition.
-From the point of view of higher centers, the body’s life is so short that to identify with it and give all our energy to it is seen short-sighted.
+From the point of view of higher centers, the body’s life is so short that to identify with it and give it all our energy is short-sighted.
 So when we observe fear and worry about our health, instead of reassuring ourselves, which is usually imagination, we sacrifice our fears for self-remembering and being present.
 We give up the illusion of health and concentrate our efforts on connecting to higher centers, which have the possibility to observe the body as a temporary housing for the self.